RESOURCES

 Additional Products

-This is a list of additional products we carry to help you fine tune your product:
+This is a list of additional products we carry to help you fine-tune your product:

 FG10 Dow Food Grade Antifoam: Our antifoam is very effective in cutting foam and it will not cause rancidity like oils or butter.
 Our double strength antifoam is the best value.
 Instructions are on the bottle for how much to use as a starting point.

-Citric Acid: Citric acid is a cost effective way to replace lemon juice and lower your pH.
+Citric Acid: Citric acid is a cost-effective way to replace lemon juice and lower your pH.
 A 50/50 solution of citric acid and water is 9 times stronger than lemon juice.
 Determine the amount of lemon juice you need and divide by 9 to achieve the correct amount of citric acid/water solution.

 Sodium Citrate: Sodium citrate is used to buffer or raise the pH.
 This is used in products that have too much natural acid: wild berries, lemon jellies, tart marmalades, pepper jellies etc. A safe starting point would be ¼ of 1% of batch weight.